Miisan-png/Mython/README.md

-# Mii Language Interpreter
+#Language Interpreter
-Welcome to the Mii Language Interpreter, a Python-based interpreter for a custom scripting language.
+Welcome to the my Language Interpreter, a Python-based interpreter for a custom scripting language.

 ## Getting Started